Vertical Scaling Vs. Horizontal Scaling: Which One Should You Opt For?

 Clientele

 Horizontal scaling allows you to circumvent latencies and outages.
 You don’t have to shut down the servers to implement the scaling process.
-Should the customer base be localized and if the burgeoning requirements demand higher processing power, it would be better to adopt a vertical scaling process.
+However, if the customer base is localized and if the burgeoning requirements demand higher processing power, it would be better to adopt a vertical scaling process.
 As the latencies and outages are involved, your clientele should be okay with such aspects.

 Performance

-Vertical scaling reduces your flexibility to a certain extent as today’s technology would limit you.
-In this approach, you wouldn’t have the freedom to choose whatever you wish.
+Vertical scaling reduces your flexibility to a certain extent, as today’s technology limits you.
+In this approach, you wouldn’t be free to choose whatever you wish.
 In horizontal scaling, you can choose the required configuration and optimize operational costs.

 Useful Link: AWS Vs Azure Vs GCP